thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 Now that you have a backup, you can safely remove old, unused Linux boot entries from your EFI partition using `efibootmgr`.
 This frees up space and keeps your boot menu clean.

+**Note on ASUS EFI Entries:** Your `efibootmgr` output indicates a remarkably clean setup, with **no direct ASUS-specific boot entries** visible in the firmware (like `MyASUS_Booter`).
+The `MYASUS` partition (`nvme0n1p5`) exists, but its functionality is likely invoked by other means (e.g., specific function keys, or it contains tools not meant to be directly bootable via UEFI entry).
+This simplifies the cleanup, as you only need to consider Windows and old Linux entries.

 1.  **List current boot entries:**

     ```bash